sarahsakordaniels/rpn_calculator/README.md

 4 is first subtracted from 3, then 5 is added to it.

-A breakdown of the algorithm
+*The following table is a visual breakdown of the algorithm:*

 ![alt text](https://github.com/sarahsakordaniels/rpn_calculator/blob/media/algorithm.png)